jgleba/vamp206a/README.md

 ---

-#
+# Latest usage instructions...

+See `a3\11prep.sh` for the latest setup scripts.

+I have been recently doing things in steps.

+I install ubuntu in a vbox vm manually.
+It just has user, timezone, US keyboard, and openssh-server.

+I start that vm and export an appliance.

+That appliance is just an unused ubuntu vm.
+I can erase my used vm and import a fresh unused applicance and start over anytime.

+I also use snapshots in virtualbox.
+I take a snapshot when it is unused.
+I can restore that snapshot anytime and start over.

+The `lxd` folder has lxd container setup scripts.

+The `rails` folder has rails setup scripts.

+When using `17docs-sample.sh` it just uses a sample web root and data-set to get things started.
+Then I use `a2\99newdata.sh` to get new data.

+---

-The instructions below refer to making a server from just the scripts.
+The instructions below for `version A1` refer to making a server from just the scripts.
-It downloads the ubuntu iso file and creates an unattended install ISO file and install all the software and data.
+It downloads the ubuntu iso file, creates an unattended install ISO file, runs it to install ubuntu in a newly created vm, and installs all the software and data.
 That code is in the `a1` folder now.

-I have been recently doing it in steps.
-See `a2\11prep.sh`

-When using `17docs-sample.sh` it just uses a sample web root and data set to get things started.
-Then I use `a2\99newdata.sh` to get new data.

 ---